wlh18/react-1/README.md

         // use this.setState to update state
         this.setState({
             // we first choose what property on state to update
-            // then decided it's new value
+            // then decided its new value
             // here we are assigning the value of whatever is typed into the input box
             name: event.target.value
         })